ISI-MIP/attrici/USAGE.md

 As a computationally expensive operation, the `detrend` sub-command is designed to be run in parallel (for each geographical cell).
 To make use of this parallelization, specify the arguments `--task-id ID` and `--task-count COUNT` and start several instances with `N` going from `0` to `N-1`. `N` does not have to equal the number of cells - these will be distributed to instances accordingly.
-As, at this stage, the Theano library is used that compiles the estimatin model into a cache, make sure that the cache directory is different for each instance (using the `THEANO_FLAG` option `base_compiledir`; unfortunately, this implies that some of the joint compilation cannot be cached).

 For the SLURM scheduler, which is widely used on HPC platforms, you can use an `sbatch` run script such as the following (here `N=4`):